Ketamine Addiction, its Effects and Treatment

 Ketamine User Statistics

-The abuse of Ketamine has been rampant for decades now and studies have been conducted over time to estimate the effects on the population and the demographic that are most targeted.
+The drug usage has been rampant for decades now and studies have been conducted over time to estimate the effects on the population and the demographic that are most targeted.
 Below are some of the findings from several of such research.

 How many active ketamine users are there?